corneliusroemer/variant-report/reports/variant_report_latest.md

 ### South African pair of complex recombinant clusters

-Two related clusters of complex Delta/BA.2 recombinants have appeared in Gauteng/Limpopo (bordering region).
+Two related clusters of complex Delta/BA.2 recombinants (C1 with 5 sequences and C2 with 4 sequences) have appeared in Gauteng/Limpopo (bordering region).
 The Spikes are mostly identical, the rest of the genomes have multiple different breakpoints.

+The Pango designation issue, with discussion about this lineage:
 <https://github.com/cov-lineages/pango-designation/issues/844>

+**Figure showing the recombination patterns for C1 and C2 across the genome**
 ![SA recombinant chart](images/601c1cdf553df68314def793e5e51ed2a4100c4499ee49663052f7b2b02c53c1.png)
 (Tom Peacock, private communication)

+**Figure showing how mutations in C1 compare to other variants**
 ![SA recombinant 1](images/715e20b73add43730e6ce86521a6891010c8897960d2ce3a99a1aa301c301dd9.png)

+**Same figure but with different annotations**
 ![SA recombinant 2](images/2527559ee3e9c91f092f7e42447cf27a5f1a336ae7b84cf8287f0ff62253f76c.png)
 (from <https://www.nicd.ac.za/wp-content/uploads/2022/07/Update-of-SA-sequencing-data-from-GISAID-15-July-2022.pdf>)